aeon-engine/libaeon/README.md

 ### Linux

-libAeon requires GCC 10 or higher.
-Parts of the library may still work on GCC 9 (Untested).
+libAeon requires at least GCC 11 or LLVM Clang 12.

 1. Make sure you have cloned the submodules